 The treatment option for bumps on succulent leaves will depend on the underlying cause.
 Here are a few options to consider:

-- Environmental stress: If the bumps on your succulent leaves are caused by environmental stress, the first step is to address the underlying issue.
-This may involve adjusting the watering schedule, providing the plant with adequate light, or taking steps to protect the plant from extreme temperature fluctuations.
+If the bumps on your succulent leaves are caused by environmental stress, the first step is to address the underlying issue.
+This may involve adjusting the watering schedule, providing the succulent with adequate light, or taking steps to protect the succulent from extreme temperature fluctuations.

 Everything you need to know about: Root Rot in Succulents: How to Identify and Treat the Problem